-Blooming from this free crochet carnation pattern are all the sunny scenes of sweet springtime—a shy sun smiling from between passing rain clouds, butterflies flitting about, chasing a sweet scent on the wind, and daylight lingering past its previous bedtimes.
+Blooming from this free crochet carnation amigurumi pattern are all the sunny scenes of sweet springtime—a shy sun smiling from between passing rain clouds, butterflies flitting about, chasing a sweet scent on the wind, and daylight lingering past its previous bedtimes.

-While you bask in the fresh floral breeze of sunny springtime, there’s no better way to celebrate the rebirth of the earth than with this free carnation amigurumi pattern!
+While you bask in the fresh floral breeze of sunny springtime, there’s no better way to celebrate the rebirth of the earth than with this free crochet carnation amigurumi pattern!

 Pattern Information | Free Crochet Carnation Amigurumi